MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-308.md

 The service boasts a schemaless design, allowing for the evolution of tables as needed, and thus is very flexible.
 For more information, visit the **Azure Tables** [page](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-overview)

-Having completed this lab, you will have a mixed reality immersive headset application, and a Desktop PC application, which will be able to do the following:
+Having completed this course, you will have a mixed reality immersive headset application, and a Desktop PC application, which will be able to do the following:

 1. The Desktop PC app will allow the user to move an object in 2D space (X and Y), using the mouse.